 The availability of animal manures for mulching and building soil organic matter depends in part on the animal agriculture industry, which could see declines in the future.
-In any case, changes would be needed to the collection and storage of animal waste.
-At present, much of this is mixed with water within the barns, to form a slurry which farmers currently apply.
-Practices would need to change to allow for manure to be collected and stored while dry.
-Restrepo recommends mixing manure with dry matter such as cereal husks or finely chopped straw, along with charcoal (or biochar) and rock dust to improve carbon and mineral content and Ragman's Lane farm hosts aeration.
-Restrepo for regular courses on his approach.
+In any case, changes are needed to the collection and storage of animal waste.
+At present, much of this is mixed with water within the barns, to form a slurry, which, when applied to fields generates runoff and ammonia emissions.